 If you follow the links to these licenses, you’ll find some additional fine print (regarding privacy laws and a prohibition on digital rights management, for instance), but these are the core conditions.
 Strictly speaking, every publication of a work should include its license.
 This way, each individual publication becomes a new source of free knowledge in itself.

 Wikipedians often get pushback when it’s explained that it is not possible to make a photo available only for use on Wikipedia or to exclude commercial use.
 Wikipedia itself is non-commercial, but the Wikimedia projects aim to make all human knowledge as accessible as possible.
 For this reason, the Wikipedia community has chosen not to accept these restrictions.
+This does not mean the photo can be used in advertisements.
+Personality rights offer protection against this.

 Show Email Agreement